Dhghomon/easy_rust/README.md

 pub fn entry(&mut self, key: K) -> Entry<K, V> // (note: this will not compile) incomplete code snippet
 ```

+(This is the first snippet (snippet = small piece of code) that does not work.
+For snippets that don't work there is a note that says `this will not compile` so you know that it won't work.
+There is also a note that says that it is `incomplete`.
+That means that there is no `fn main()` to run it.
+For snippets that don't work or are incomplete you can try to change it yourself, or continue reading.)

 [Here is the page for Entry](https://doc.rust-lang.org/std/collections/hash_map/enum.Entry.html).
 There we can see the code for it:

 ```rust